apache/pekko-http/docs/src/main/paradox/client-side/host-level.md

 flow materializes into.
 This `shutdown()` call produces a @scala[`Future[Unit]`]@java[`CompletionStage<Done>`] which is fulfilled when the pool termination has been completed.

-It's also possible to trigger the immediate termination of *all* connection pools in the @apidoc[akka.actor.ActorSystem] at the same time by calling @scala[`Http().shutdownAllConnectionPools()`]@java[`Http.get(system).shutdownAllConnectionPools()`].
+It's also possible to trigger the immediate termination of *all* connection pools in the @apidoc[org.apache.pekko.actor.ActorSystem] at the same time by calling @scala[`Http().shutdownAllConnectionPools()`]@java[`Http.get(system).shutdownAllConnectionPools()`].
 This call too produces a @scala[`Future[Unit]`]@java[`CompletionStage<Done>`] which is fulfilled when all pools have terminated.

 @scala[`Http().addClientPoolsToCoordinatedShutdown()`]@java[`Http.get(system).addClientPoolsToCoordinatedShutdown()`] will add the client connection pool shutdown to Apache Pekko's @extref[coordinated shutdown](pekko-docs:coordinated-shutdown.html) so it will be called before the actor system disappears.

 @@@ note
-When encountering unexpected @apidoc[akka.stream.AbruptTerminationException] exceptions during @apidoc[akka.actor.ActorSystem] **shutdown** please make sure that active connections are shut down before shutting down the entire system, this can be done by calling the @scala[`Http().shutdownAllConnectionPools()`]@java[`Http.get(system).shutdownAllConnectionPools()`] method, and only once its @scala[`Future`]@java[`CompletionStage`] completes, shutting down the actor system.
+When encountering unexpected @apidoc[org.apache.pekko.stream.AbruptTerminationException] exceptions during @apidoc[org.apache.pekko.actor.ActorSystem] **shutdown** please make sure that active connections are shut down before shutting down the entire system, this can be done by calling the @scala[`Http().shutdownAllConnectionPools()`]@java[`Http.get(system).shutdownAllConnectionPools()`] method, and only once its @scala[`Future`]@java[`CompletionStage`] completes, shutting down the actor system.